EthanHeilman/BlockSizeDebate/README.md

 ### Counter Argument1.1: Other Scaling Solutions

-*1.1.1 Off-Chain Third Parties*
+**1.1a Off-Chain Third Parties**<a name="Offchain"> </a>

 Of the listed solutions, this is the only one implemented today.
-While many have serious security<sup>[1](#footnote1)</sup> and privacy<sup>[2](#footnote2)</sup> concerns, these would significanly cut down on block size by making the minimal number of transactions, and by condensing the number of inputs/outputs used.
+These would significanly cut down on block size by making the minimal number of transactions, and by condensing the number of inputs/outputs used.

+*1.1a.1 Security Concerns*
+Opening up to third parties allows them to steal from you, and have your funds more easily hacked.<sup>[1](#footnote1)</sup>

+*1.1a.2 Privacy Concerns*

+This allows for third parties to more easily collect information on you, and leak<sup>[2](#footnote2)</sup> it.
+Not only does this open up Bitcoin to regulatory bodies, but also hackers.

-*1.1.2 Lightning Networks/StrawPay*
+**1.1b Lightning Networks/StrawPay**

 Each of these are decentralized versions of the above, designed to reduce the amount of trust needed.
-However, like with the above, there are often security concerns sited, such as the ability to steal other parties' funds.<sup>[3](#footnote3)</sup> Using payment channels allows it to use much less room on the blockchain, however, leading to a higher overall transaction rate.
+Using payment channels allows it to use much less room on the blockchain, however, leading to a higher overall transaction rate.

+*1.1b.1 Security Concerns*

+Like with [Off-Chain Third Parties](#Offchain), there are often security concerns sited, such as the ability to steal other parties' funds.<sup>[3](#footnote3)</sup>

 Argument2 Con
 =========